The homepage of terrydowling.com

 happenings

-Make Believe and Basic Black now available from Ticonderoga Press
+Make Believe and Basic Black available from Ticonderoga Publications

 Leigh Blackmore’s Honours thesis on Terry’s Tom Rynosseros Cycle

-Leigh Blackmore has completed a 15,000 word Honours thesis for the Bachelor of Creative Writing at the University of Wollongong entitled: "'Individuation', 'Mytho-realism' and Surrealistic Traces in Terry Dowling's Tom Rynosseros Cycle".
+Leigh Blackmore completed a 15,000 word Honours thesis for the Bachelor of Creative Writing at the University of Wollongong entitled: "'Individuation', 'Mytho-realism' and Surrealistic Traces in Terry Dowling's Tom Rynosseros Cycle".
 This is the first tertiary thesis devoted to Terry’s work and examines the Tom Tyson and his adventures in his future Australia in terms of Jung, Surrealist theory and Joseph Campbell's conception of the 'monomyth.'
-Leigh will be looking for a suitable venue for publication once marking is completed.
+Leigh’s thesis will appear in a forthcoming issue of Van Ikin’s Science Fiction: A Review of Speculative Literature.

 “The Daemon Street Ghost-Trap” in FLINCH from Gestalt Publishing